 Graduate students participate in a variety of departmental activities, including acting as student representatives on the Information Technology (IT) and the AI assignment committees.
 Each spring, the current graduate students elect a Graduate Student Liaison (GSL) who serves as the astronomy department representative on the University-wide Graduate and Professional Student Organization (GPSO), attends the open-session portions of departmental faculty meetings, helps arrange visits of prospective graduate students, and organizes the semi-annual department picnics.
-A graduate student is also elected to organize the Friday Lunch Talk series.
-In addition, one of the departmental A.I. roles that is typically available is the Astronomy Department Outreach Coordinator; the person assigned to this role is responsible for organizing student participation in public outreach events.
+A detailed description of the Graduate Student Governance is included in Appendix B.